Skip to content

 photo_pft Large

-Investment in the scientific facilities of the Smart City Innovation Centre will amount to €5.7 million over the period 2015-2020, including €3.75 million in co-financing from public partners and €1.3 million in direct investment from companies:
+Investment in the scientific facilities of the Smart City Innovation Centre amount to €5.7 million over the period 2015-2020, including €3.75 million in co-financing from public partners and €1.3 million in direct investment from companies:

 • European Union - ERDF: €1.5 million